-This policy was adopted by the approved provider of Botany Park Preschool on 3rd May 2023.
+This policy was adopted by the approved provider of in June 2025.

-REVIEW DATE: MAY 2024
+REVIEW DATE: JUNE 2026

 ATTACHMENT 1.
 RECORD KEEPING AND PRIVACY LAWS

 Early childhood services must ensure that their processes for the collection, storage, use, disclosure and disposal of personal, sensitive and health information meet the requirements of the appropriate privacy legislation and the Health Records Act 2001.